LucHermitte/lh-vim-lib/doc/design_notes.md

 [`confirm()`](http://vimhelp.appspot.com/eval.txt.html#confirm%28%29) dialog
 box to have the time to read the message.

 That does the job.
-Dr Charles Campbell even a `Decho` command to display logs.
+Dr Charles Campbell even defines a `Decho` command to display logs.

 But I needed more.

 - I needed first to not spend my time commenting and uncommenting log instructions depending on whether I needed them or not.
 In particular I did not want such changes to parasite my commits.
-- And I also needed to see where the log was happening and why not in the [`quickfix-window`](http://vimhelp.appspot.com/quickfix.txt.html#quickfix%2dwindow) that already have everything here to navigate between its entries.
+- And I also needed to see where the log was happening, and why not display the log in the [`quickfix-window`](http://vimhelp.appspot.com/quickfix.txt.html#quickfix%2dwindow) it already has everything to navigate between its entries.

-Thanks to a (slow) hack I found, I was able to retrieve the current callstack and to thus display logs in the quickfix window with the exact reference of the calling line (and even the calling functions!).
+Thanks to a (slow) hack I found, I was able to retrieve the current callstack and thus to display logs in the quickfix window with the exact reference of the calling line (and even the calling functions!).

 The result is my [logging framework](Log.md).
-Given my needs, the fact that I don't really need logging levels but just errors that stops, warning that are notified, debug logs, and information notifications messages, the framework ended up minimalist.
-Logs are always logged (in qf-window or loclist-windows, or a `:messages`), and it's up to each vim files to control whether it logs or not.
+Given my needs, the fact that I don't really need logging levels but just errors that stops, warnings that are notified, debug logs, and information notification messages, the framework ended up minimalist.
+Logs are always logged (in qf-window or loclist-windows, or as `:messages`), and it's up to each vim files to control whether it logs or not.
 As such all my autoload plugin files have the same first lines that help control their verbosity level.
-I can activate logs in one file and not the other.
+I can activate logs in one file and not the other. e.g. `:call lh#path#verbose(1)` (or `:Verbose pa<tab>` thanks to a small miscellaneous plugin I have)

 ### Design by Contract
 There is a lot to say about Designing by Contract, and I've already said a lot,